Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

 \section{A Taxonomy of Neural Style Transfer Algorithms}

+NST is a subset of the aforementioned example-based IB-AR techniques.
+In this section, we first provide a categorisation of NST algorithms and then explain major 2D image based non-photorealistic NST algorithms (Figure~\ref{fig:taxonomy}, purple boxes) in detail.
+More specifically, for each algorithm, we start by introducing the main idea and then discuss its weaknesses and strengths.
+Since it is complex to define the notion of style \cite{rosin2012image,xie2007feature} and therefore very subjective to define what criteria are important to make a successful style transfer algorithm \cite{ashikhmin2003fast}, here we try to evaluate these algorithms in a more structural way by only focusing on \emph{details, semantics, depth and variations in brush strokes}\footnote{We claim that the visual criteria with respect to a successful style transfer are definitely not limited to these factors.}.
+We will discuss more about the problem of aesthetic evaluation criterion in Section~\ref{sect:challenges} and also present more evaluation results in Section~\ref{sect:evaluation}.

-Neural Style Transfer (NST) is a subset of the large body of aforementioned artistic style transfer, as shown in Figure~\ref{fig:taxonomy}.
-It actually denotes the group \emph{Style Transfer via Neural Network}.
-One can also say that NST is a combination of \emph{Style Transfer via Texture Synthesis} and \emph{Convolutional Neural Network}.
-In this section, we provide a categorisation of NST algorithms.
-Current NST methods fit into one of two categories, \emph{Slow Neural Method Based On Online Image Optimisation} and \emph{Fast Neural Method Based On Offline Model Optimisation}.
-The first category transfers the style by iteratively optimising an image, \ie, algorithms belong to this category are built upon \emph{Slow Image Reconstruction} techniques.
-The second category optimises a generative model offline and produces the stylised image with a single forward pass, which actually exploits the idea of \emph{Fast Image Reconstruction} techniques.
+Our proposed taxonomy of NST techniques is shown in Figure~\ref{fig:taxonomy}.
+We keep the taxonomy of IB-AR techniques proposed by Kyprianidis \etal \cite{kyprianidis2013state} unaffected and extend it by NST algorithms.
+Current NST methods fit into one of two categories, \emph{Image-Optimisation-Based Online Neural Methods} (IOB-NST) and \emph{Model-Optimisation-Based Offline Neural Methods} (MOB-NST).
+The first category transfers the style by iteratively optimising an image, \ie, algorithms belong to this category are built upon IOB-IR techniques.
+The second category optimises a generative model offline and produces the stylised image with a single forward pass, which exploits the idea of MOB-IR techniques.